nansencenter/NERSC-HYCOM-CICE/doc/ESMF.md

 compiler.

 ## Sisu.csc.fi
+On Sisu, ESMF version 6.3.0rp1 has been tested for the intel compilers.
+In order to use it, issue the command

+module load esmf

+For compilation of HYCOM-CICE, the ESMF path should be specified (e.g. in bash shell) as

+export ESMF_DIR=/homeappl/home/pr2n0112/HYCOM_TOOLS/esmf/ESMF.6.3.0rp1

 ## Generic linux machine with fortran

 On debian, hycom was successfully compiled and tested  using the gfortran compiler and the